cs106l/cs106l-assignments/assign4/README.md

     For `pred`, we can pass a lambda function which checks if a token is empty.
 For example, if `token` is a `Token`, we could check `token.content.empty()`.

-    Finally, you can return `tokens`, which contains all the tokens in the input string.
+    Finally, you can return `tokens`, which contains all of the valid tokens in the input string.

 Once you've finished this step, your spellcheck should start reporting token counts.
 If you compile your code, you can run: